Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 A price floor of $70 is set in the athletic shoes market where the equilibrium price is $60 with 600

-International Trade: Impact of Tariffs and Quotas on Domestic Markets
+International Trade: Tariffs and Quotas Impact

 Market Disequilibrium and Adjustment Mechanisms